Best Practices & Advice

 - Make the headlines of your pages and stories catchy and memorable.

-- Use a visual element!
-Adding a photo or video to a post will increase the visibility of your posts.
+- Use a visual element.
+Adding a photo or video will increase the visibility of your posts.

 - Create goals for your account using the SMART theory.